-We depend entirely on the success of lenabasum.
+We depend heavily on the success of lenabasum.
 If we are unable to generate revenues from lenabasum, our ability to create stockholder value will be limited.

-Our only product candidate currently is lenabasum, for which we have completed Phase 1 safety studies and are evaluating in subsequent clinical studies.
-We do not generate revenues from any FDA approved drug products and have no other product candidates in development.
-There is no guarantee that our clinical trials will be successful or that we will continue with clinical studies to support an approval from the FDA for any indication.
+Our most advanced product candidate currently is lenabasum, for which we have completed Phase 1 safety studies and Phase 2 clinical studies and which we are evaluating in subsequent clinical studies.
+We do not generate revenues from any FDA approved drug products and have no other product candidates in development other than CRB-4001 and the other compounds we licensed from Jenrin, which are in the early stages of development.
+There is no guarantee that our clinical trials will be successful or that we will continue with clinical studies to support an approval from the FDA of any of our product candidates for any indication.
 We note that most drug candidates never reach the clinical development stage and even those that do have only a small chance of successfully completing clinical development and gaining regulatory approval.
-Therefore, our business currently depends entirely on the successful development, regulatory approval and commercialization of lenabasum, which may never occur.
+Therefore, our business currently depends heavily on the successful development, regulatory approval and commercialization of lenabasum, which may never occur.

-If we are not able to obtain any required regulatory approvals for lenabasum, we will not be able to commercialize our only product candidate and our ability to generate revenue will be limited.
+If we are not able to obtain any required regulatory approvals for our drug candidates, we will not be able to commercialize our product candidates and our ability to generate revenue will be limited.

 Our clinical trials may be unsuccessful, which would materially harm our business.
-Even if our ongoing clinical trials are successful, we will be required to conduct additional clinical trials to establish lenabasum's safety and efficacy, before a New Drug Application, or NDA, can be filed with the FDA for marketing approval of lenabasum.
+Even if our ongoing clinical trials are successful, we will be required to conduct additional clinical trials to establish the safety and efficacy of our drug candidates, before a New Drug Application, or NDA, can be filed with the FDA for marketing approval of any of our drug candidates.

 Clinical testing is expensive, is difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 Success in early phases of pre-clinical and clinical trials does not ensure that later clinical trials will be successful, and interim results of a clinical trial do not necessarily predict final results.
 A failure of one or more of our clinical trials can occur at any stage of testing.
-We may experience numerous unforeseen events during, or as a result of, the clinical trial process that could delay or prevent our ability to receive regulatory approval or commercialize lenabasum.
+We may experience numerous unforeseen events during, or as a result of, the clinical trial process that could delay or prevent our ability to receive regulatory approval or commercialize our drug candidates.
 The research, testing, manufacturing, labeling, packaging, storage, approval, sale, marketing, advertising and promotion, pricing, export, import and distribution of drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
-We are not permitted to market lenabasum as a prescription pharmaceutical product in the United States until we receive approval of an NDA from the FDA or comparable regulatory agencies for sales in foreign markets until we receive the requisite approval from such countries.
+We are not permitted to market any of our drug candidates as prescription pharmaceutical products in the United States until we receive approval of an NDA from the FDA or in foreign markets until we receive the requisite approval from comparable regulatory authorities in such countries.
 In the United States, the FDA generally requires the completion of clinical trials of each drug to establish its safety and efficacy and extensive pharmaceutical development to ensure its quality before an NDA is approved.
 Regulatory authorities in other jurisdictions impose similar requirements.
 Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are eventually approved for commercialization.
-We have never submitted an NDA to the FDA or comparable applications to other regulatory authorities.
-If our development efforts for lenabasum, including regulatory approval, are not successful for its planned indications, or if adequate demand for lenabasum is not generated, our business will be harmed.
+We have never submitted an NDA to the FDA or any comparable applications to other regulatory authorities.
+If our development efforts for our drug candidates, including regulatory approval, are not successful for our planned indications, or if adequate demand for our drug candidates is not generated, o